 Montague Island Nature Reserve

-Montague Island (Barunguba) is a nature reserve 9kms offshore from Narooma.
+Montague Island Nature Reserve (Barunguba) is an iconic south coast NSW landmark 9kms offshore from the coastal town of Narooma.

 It’s maritime history is evident in the architecture of the Lighthouse precinct but the island is also a significant landmark in an ancient indigenous songline.

-The lighthouse on Montague Island was first lit in 1881, and converted to a fully automated system in 1986.
-It remains a part of Australia’s coastal navigation system and nautical history.
-Since 1881, visitors have landed here to inspect the island’s renowned lighthouse and enjoy a tour of this scenic area which boasts colonies of seals and fairy penguins.
-Staying on Montague Island in the Lighthouse Keeper’s Cottages is an experience for those wanting to get away to this unique place, learn about its environment and its history, and enjoy it all at their own leisure.
+Staying on Montague Island Nature Reserve in the Lighthouse Keeper’s Cottages is an experience for those wanting to get away to this unique place, learn about its environment and its history, and enjoy it all at their own leisure